piglee0623/piglee0623.github.io/notes/FRM_Exam_Part_I/Foundations_of_Risk_Management.md

 Scenario analysis
-: Compare a best-case scenario to a worst-case scenario : factors the potential impact of several categories of risk, influences decision by **qualitative concept** : to understand the assumed full magnitude of potential losses even if the probability of the loss is very small
+: Compare a best-case scenario to a worst-case scenario : Factors the potential impact of several categories of risk, influences decision by **qualitative concept** : To understand the assumed full magnitude of potential losses even if the probability of the loss is very small

 Scenario analysis
-: a form of scenario analysis that examines a financial outcome based on a given "stress" on the entity : adjusts **one** parameter at a time
+: A form of scenario analysis that examines a financial outcome based on a given "stress" on the entity : Adjusts **one** parameter at a time

+Expected Loss(EL)
+: Average loss expected to incur, estimated by historical data of a period of time : Credit risk of a loan, EL=Exposure amount at default(EAD) * Loss given default(LGD) * Probability of default(PD) : EL is often priced into the product directly

+Unexpected Loss(UL)
+: Surprising loss that above the EL in bad days
+: UL = VaR - EL
+: **Economic capital/Risk capital** is the amount of **liquid** capital used to cover unexpected loss : Correlation risk, concentration

+Tail Risk
+: Extreme variance in losses over long intervals of time,  beyond confidence level which cannot be explained by VaR : Extreme value theory(EVT), black swans
+: Expected shortfall is the EL of tail distribution

+Risk adjusted return on capital (RAROC)
+: =after-tax risk-adjusted expected return(EL is subtracted)/economic capital
+: Solve conflicts between EL and UL

+Three lines of defense
+: **business line** that generates, owns, and manages risk (risk owner) : **risk managers** implement day-to-day oversight
+: periodic independent oversight and assurance, such as **internal audit**